The Sims 2: Gameplay

 From the neighborhood view, the player selects one lot to play, as in The Sims.
-There are both residential and community lots, but Sims can only live in residential lots.
+While there are both residential and community lots, Sims can only live in residential lots.
 Sims can travel to community lots in order to purchase things like clothing and magazines, and to interact with NPCs and townies.
 The player can choose between playing a pre-made inhabited lot, moving a household into an unoccupied pre-built lot, or constructing a building on an empty lot.
 One novelty from The Sims is foundations.

-The player switches among the "live" mode (default) to control Sims, the "buy" mode to add, move or delete furniture, or the "build" mode to rebuild the house and make structural changes.
-Buy and build mode cannot be accessed when on a community lot, but the lots can be built on by using the neighborhood view.
+The player switches among the Live mode (default) to control Sims, the Buy mode to add, move, or delete furniture, and the Build mode to rebuild the house and make structural changes.
+Although the Buy and Build modes cannot be accessed when on a community lot, the lots can be built on by using the neighborhood view.
 It is also possible to import neighborhood terrains from SimCity 4.

 The game contains some time-bound social challenges that provide a reward if successful.
 Sims can throw parties to gain aspiration points or invite the headmaster over for dinner in order to enroll their children in private school.
-Some expansion packs have new mini-games, like running a Greek house in University or dating in Nightlife.
+Some expansion packs have new mini-games like running a Greek house in University, or dating in Nightlife.
 In Nightlife, each date is a challenge to keep both Sims as happy as possible while accumulating aspiration points.
 Various other expansion packs introduce supernatural characters which Sims can be turned into, such as Zombies, Vampires, Werewolves, PlantSims, and Witches.